 - Risk of scams- see our safety tips below!

 Facebook Marketplace is a peer-to-peer social media platform.
-It is super easy to list items, and the best part is you can sell anything, even costume jewelry.
+It is super easy to list items, and the best part is you can sell anything, even costume or fine jewelry.

 Oftentimes buyers will haggle on jewelry prices on this platform, and you don’t want to lose out on making more money.

-On Facebook Marketplace you can arrange in-person or pickup options for your items with local buyers.
+On the Marketplace, you can arrange in-person or pickup options for your items with local buyers.
 It might even be someone you know, like a friend or neighbor.